 The DreamCloud mattress is powered by a support core of 8” of pocketed innerspring coils.
 Those coils are organized into five zones to provide tailored support to the body.
 The coils are buttressed by a half-inch of memory foam on each side, reducing noise and adding further stability.

-Together these materials create a feel that is extremely responsive and can reduce the chance you’ll experience backaches or pain.
+Together these materials create a feel that is quite responsive and can reduce the chance you’ll experience backaches or pain.
 At the same time, the DreamCloud is resilient, and you won’t feel like you’re sleeping in quicksand.
 The combined effect of the multi-layered design is that there is enough contouring to relieve pressure points and isolate motion while also having the bounce that innersprings are known for.

 As an added benefit, this mattress comes with a full-year sleep trial, so you have ample time to test it out in your own home with the ability to get a full refund.
 It is backed by a lifetime warranty that assures you’ll be taken care of if there’s any defect in the mattress.